MicrosoftDocs/security/security-docs/Securing-the-Future-of-AI-ML-at-MS.md

+---
+layout: LandingPage
+title: Securing the Future of Artificial Intelligence and Machine Learning at Microsoft
+description: This document shares some of
+Microsoft’s security lessons-learned from designing products and operating online services built on AI. ms.date: 12/3/2018 ms.service: security ms.author: bcowper ms.topic: conceptual
+---

 # Securing the Future of Artificial Intelligence and Machine Learning at Microsoft
 By Andrew Marshall, Raul Rojas, Jay Stokes and Donald Brinkman

 Special Thanks to Mark Cartwright and Graham Calladine